bixBeta/DESeq2-shiny/README.md

 Alternatively, from a bash terminal type `R -e shiny::runApp('~/path/to/DESeq2-shiny/PCA-Explorer')`<br>
 Copy the ip address and paste it in a web browser to launch the app

-Example CountMatrix and metadata target files are available in the `PCA-Explorer/example` folder
+Example CountMatrix and metadata target files are available in the `PCA-Explorer/example` folder.

+In the `target` file, `label` and `group` columns are mandatory.

+In the `label` column, please refrain from using any special characters, only `.` is acceptable `e.g. Sample.1`

+The `label` column fields must match the column names of the `countMatrix.txt` file. <br> `e.g. Sample.1 label must have a corresponding Sample.1 counts column in the countMatrix.txt file`

+All labels are case-sensitive.